frankRenlf/nanogpt/README.md

 # Trained components
 You can find:
-- trained models in model_dicttrained dic
+- trained models in model_dict dict
-- tokenizers in tokenizers dic
+- trained tokenizers in tokenizers dict
-- dataset in data dic
+- dataset in data dict
+- generated text in generate_text dict

 # Usage